ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 ### Select supported workflow

-Now, you must inform the application that your repository will use the configured workflow.
+Next, you must inform the application that the configured workflow is used in your repository.

 You do it in repository configuration, under the `ibexa.repositories.<repository_name>.checkout.workflow` [configuration key](configuration.md#configuration-files):